JoaoVidLima/note-taking-pro/README.md

 5) The application should be running correctly.

 ## License
-- Although the source code of the app was developed solely by me, you are free to test and modify it on your machine as you wish.
+- Although the source code of the app was developed exclusively by me, you are free to test and modify it on your machine as you wish.

 - I used an Eclipse Adoptium OpenJDK (https://adoptium.net/temurin/) under the terms of the "GNU General Public License, version 2 with the Classpath Exception".